Drone Laws in Arizona

 Drone operation in the State of Arizona is broadly governed by The Federal USA agency responsible for drone safety, the FAA.
 Click here for details on FAA USA Drone Laws.

 In addition, the Arizona legislature has enacted several supplemental rules specific to Arizona drone operations.
 The highlights are enumerated below.
-For more details go to the links above.
+For more details, click on the links above.

 Are drones allowed in Arizona?

-Drones are allowed in Arizona for recreational and commercial use, subject to FAA regulations and flight controls put in place by local governments.
+Drones are allowed in Arizona for recreational and commercial use, subject to FAA regulations and flight controls established by local governments.
 Read on for details.

-Specific additional drone use laws by Arizona State legislature
+Specific additional drone use laws by the Arizona State legislature

 Senate Bill SB 1449